 Since 1991 we’ve helped over 106,000 Virginians regain their financial health.
 Boleman Law is Virginia’s largest consumer bankruptcy law firm.

-John Bollinger is the Vice President and Partner in Charge of the Hampton Office.
+John Bollinger is a Shareholder at the Boleman Law Firm and is a Vice President in the firm.
+He is currently the Partner in Charge of the Newport News Office.
 He has been practicing bankruptcy law since 2000 and joined Boleman Law in 2004.
 He specializes in complex consumer bankruptcy issues.

 John was raised in Oneonta, New York.
 He currently lives in Williamsburg with his wife and two daughters.
-John enjoys playing soccer, golfing and fishing.
+John enjoys spending time with his family, fishing, and visiting the beach.